Best Robot Vacuums for Dog Hair (That Won't Wake the Baby)

 Dog hair plus a crawling baby is a math problem: everything on your floor ends up in a fist, and some of those fists end up in a mouth.
 A robot vacuum doesn’t replace real vacuuming, but it resets the floor to acceptable every single day without you lifting anything — which, in the first year of parenthood, is the household equivalent of free money.

-How we picked
+How we compared them

-• Nap-time noise.
+- Nap-time noise.
 Cleaning volume, and the often-ignored roar of self-empty docks.

-• Obstacle smarts.
+- Obstacle smarts.
 Toys, cords, and the catastrophic edge case: pet accidents.

 The nap-time playbook

 Whichever robot you pick: schedule runs for awake windows, put the dock as far from the nursery as the floor plan allows (the ten-second self-empty roar is the loudest thing either machine does), and check the brushes weekly during shedding season.
-A robot that runs every day at 2 p.m. becomes white noise to both the dog and the baby within a week — novelty, not volume, is what wakes everyone up.
+Owners report a robot that runs every day at 2 p.m. becomes white noise to both the dog and the baby within a week — novelty, not volume, is what wakes everyone up.

 Our picks at a glance